Maybe not! But, why not? Well...

 This does not mean that these puppies do not deserve a loving home.
 But, be aware that when you buy a puppy from an inexperienced breeder, you are taking a chance.
-Your Basset Hound puppy may grow into a healthy adult or it may end up with serious health problems or temperament issues.
+Your Basset Hound puppy may grow into a healthy adult or he may end up with some health problems or temperament issues.

 3. Avoid puppy mills at all costs.

 Those who operate puppy mills care little for the health and well being of their dogs.
 Living conditions are deplorable.

 The primary goal is to make money.
 Puppy mills produce the most puppies for the least amount of money and then sell the puppies for a profit.

 Many end up in pet stores and are often sold to unsuspecting buyers - sometimes at top dollar.
 Sadly, many will have health problems and / or behavioral issues.

 If you really would like to find an inexpensive Basset Hound, then consider adopting from a shelter or rescue group.
 Usually, the dogs available for adoption are not puppies, but every once in a while you may find one.

 I'm a big fan of adoption!
 Here are some good options...

 1. Find a Basset Hound at a Local Shelter.

 On average, purebreds account for about 25 to 30 percent of a shelter's dog population.
 While you may not find a Basset Hound on your first visit, do not get discouraged.
 Shelters receive new animals every day and may also put you on a waiting list so that you will be contacted when one becomes available.